NateEag/how-i-code/drafts/daily-routine.rst

 Handling Interrupts
 -------------------

 Prune notifications ruthlessly.
-Their essential nature is to let you know something has happened that may require your immediate attention, so turn off or pause all notifications that you know do not require it.
+Their essence nature is to interrupt you in case an event requires immediate attention, so turn off notifications for any event you can safely handle via scheduled batch job (whether literal or figurative).

 Communications